1/49

 OPERANT CONDITIONING

-A three-phase learning process that involves an antecedent, behaviour, and consequence, whereby the consequence of a behaviour determines the likelihood that it will reoccur.
-An example of a behaviourist approach to learning.
+Three-phase learning process that involves an antecedent, behaviour, and consequence.
+Consequence of a behaviour determines the likelihood that it will reoccur.

-Nature of the response: Non-reflexive – voluntary – consciously carries out a behaviour.
+Nature of the response: Voluntary – consciously carries out a behaviour.

-Timing of the stimulus and response: Reinforcement occurs after the correct behaviour is carried out.
-Punishment occurs after the incorrect behaviour is carried out.
+Timing of the stimulus and response: Reinforcement / Punishment occurs after the correct or incorrect behaviour is carried out.

-Role of the learner: Active role: learner plays a role in choosing to respond to receive a particular reward or avoid punishment.
+Role of the learner: Active role: choosing to respond to receive a particular reward or avoid punishment.

 Developed after classical conditioning.
 Developed in 1930s by B.F.
 Skinner.
 He created a device called the operant chamber (‘Skinner box’).
 This device ensured that test animals (rats and pigeons) were not exposed to external environment, and could be controlled by experimenter alone.
 Skinner found that the consequences of an animal’s behaviour (such as an electric shock or food) would influence the likelihood that the behaviour would be repeated.